fake-bnet1/raspbot-client/README.md

 > npm start
 ```

+## Configuring it
+You can configure the tool in config.json

 If you find bugs, do not hesitate to leave an issue...
 If you want to fix bugs or add some new code, feel free to do pull requests...